 The VBU “Stress Test” Audit

 - Lateral Stability: Does the surface sway left-to-right when extended?
-(It should be rigid).
+(It should feel rigid.)

 - Lift Smoothness: Does the mechanism jerk or require excessive force to engage?

-- Base Mass: Does the table feel anchored to the floor when you apply 10 lbs of pressure to the edge?
+- Base Mass: Does the table feel anchored when you apply ~10 lbs of pressure to the edge?

-- Closure Alignment: Does the top sit perfectly flush when returned to the lounge position?
+- Closure Alignment: Does the top return perfectly flush in lounge position?

 4. Maintenance for Moving Parts